metabase/metabase/docs/installation-and-operation/serialization.md

   - id: r6vC_vLmo9zG6_r9sAuYG
 ```

-Entity IDs are also included in the file and directory names for exported entities.
-This helps to disambiguate entities that share the same name:
+To disambiguate entities that share the same name, Metabase includes entity IDs in the file and directory names for exported entities.

 ```
 r6vC_vLmo9zG6_r9sAuYG_products_by_week.yaml